 What happens if I don't provide the information requested or my identity can't be verified?

 H. Beck, Inc. may not be able to open an account or carry out transactions for you.
-If we have already opened an account for you, we may have to close it.
+If H. Beck, Inc. has already opened an account for you, it may be forced to close it.
 H. Beck, Inc. will not be responsible for any losses or damages (including but not limited to lost opportunity) resulting from any failure to provide this information, or from any restriction placed upon, or closing of the account.